Nasiali-Eden/Nasiali-Eden/README.md

   - Model Training and testing with Python and Weka

 ## Currently Learning
-  - Blockchain Applications with Celo
+  - Decentralized Application development with Celo